tarwn/lessthandot-hugo/blogs/content/posts/2013-02-06-mongodb-creating-capped-collections.md

 <pre>db.createCollection('TestSize', {capped: true, size: 1048576})</pre>

-Let&#8217;s get started with some code, create a new database named TestCap
+Let's get started with some code, create a new database named TestCap

 <pre>use TestCap</pre>